fbpx

 Will feedback be provided to unsuccessful applicants?

-Yes.
-ACTIF staff will provide all applicants with the reason they have not been selected for Step 1.
-ACTIF staff will also share feedback from the Project Selection Committee regarding unsuccessful project proposals.
-Unsuccessful organizations are encouraged to use the feedback provided by ACTIF to re-apply in future calls for proposals.
+ACTIF staff will be able to provide unsuccessful applicants with the reason they have not been selected for Step 1.
+ACTIF staff will also be able to share feedback from the Project Selection Committee regarding unsuccessful project proposals.

 Can organizations make adjustments to the project activities and budget after the proposal is approved?